-Since $\cC$ is essentially $\frU$-small, we can take a $\frU$-small set $V$ of objects of $\cD_{/X_0}$ such that any object of $\cD_{/X_0}$ is isomorphic to an object which belongs to $V$.
+As $\cC$ is essentially $\frU$-small, we can take a $\frU$-small set $V$ of objects of $\cD_{/X_0}$ such that any object of $\cD_{/X_0}$ admits a morphism from an object that belongs to $V$.
 When $\cC$ satisfies Condition (2), we may and will assume that $V$ is at most countable.
 Let $S\subset V$ be a subset.
 For each object $(Y,f)$ of $\Gal/X_0$ we set